Chief Editor: Brigid McCarthy

 Co-editor, Competition coverage editor and Romanian writer, Beatrice Gheorghisor

-I was born in Slatina, Romania, in 1984, I have a major in Geography and a minor in English Language and Literature.
-Besides gymnastics, my other passions are: 20th century American Literature, the Danube Delta and cooking.
+I am from the quiet city of Slatina, Romania and I have a major in Geography and a minor in English Language and Literature.
+Besides gymnastics, my other passions are: watching, practicing and reading about all sports, 20th century American Literature, hiking, the Danube Delta and cooking.

+My interest in gymnastics might seem strange considering that I am not a former gymnast, but I have been involved in sports since a young age so I don’t think it’s that odd really.
 My father was a boxing National Champion and then worked for several years for a local sports organisation, so since I was very young I was dragged to all sorts of competitions, meeting coaches, judges, officials and athletes.
-As I grew up, I was stealing my Uncle’s sports newspapers looking for the editorials (that I loved to read regardless of the topic) and articles on my favorites: gymnastics, figure skating, athletics, tennis etc. At one point I managed to gather an impressive collection of gymnastics articles, the highlight of which were the 14 Prosports published during the 2000 Olympics.
-Unfortunately, as I started to move from place to place, everything was lost but I remained with a great passion for sports journalism and with the memory of the opinion pieces written by Catalin Tolantan and other great Romanian journalists.
+As I grew up, I was stealing my Uncle’s sports newspapers looking for the editorials that I loved to read regardless of the topic and articles on my favorites: gymnastics, figure skating, athletics, tennis etc.

 Sara Dorrien, Russian news, profiles and more…

 I am an ordained minister in the Presbyterian Church (USA), currently serving as solo pastor to a congregation in Kalamazoo, Michigan.
 That means that when I am not scavenging You Tube for the latest competitions and marking the Code of Points with question marks, I am writing sermons, creating curriculum, and putting out small fires!
 (Note: To date, I have only used ONE gymnastics-related illustration in a sermon.
 It was the Rosa Galieva/Tatiana Gutsu fiasco at the ’92 Olympics.
 I figure I’m allowed one of those per year.)